-Supply chains for the materials and components we use continue to be disrupted from time to time, owing to ongoing international shipping problems, and prolonged disruption in the Chinese manufacturing sector caused by local lockdowns, factory labour shortages and persistent supply chain issues.
-Our next container of imported Hello Dollies products is running many months late, but is confidently expected to arrive at the end of June 2021.
-The UK supply of removals blankets remains significantly disrupted by backlogs at Felixstowe and other UK points of entry and the destruction by fire of one of the largest producing factories in Turkey.
+Supply chains for the materials and components we use continue to be disrupted from time to time, owing to ongoing international shipping problems, together with prolonged disruption in the Chinese manufacturing sector caused by local lockdowns, factory labour shortages and persistent supply chain issues.
+The UK supply of removals blankets remains significantly disrupted by continuing container shipping chaos worldwide .

-In our warehouse, workshop and office, we are taking every possible precaution to keep both our staff and visitors safe.
+In our warehouse, workshop and office, we will continue to take every possible precaution to keep both our staff and visitors safe, well beyond 19th July.
 We have carried out a full risk assessment, installed hand sanitising stations and implemented comprehensive signage and floor markings in all areas.
-Our current in-house Covid Policy is set out below.
-We are proud that a spot-check inspection by the Health & Safety Executive in 2020 confirmed that Evo Supplies is following best practice on every front.
+Our current in-house Covid prevention measures are set out below.
+We are proud that two spot-check inspections by the Health & Safety Executive during the pandemic have confirmed that Evo Supplies is following best practice on every front.

-- Hands must be sanitised by everyone on entering or leaving the building.
-There are pump dispensers in reception and in the office and wall-mounted dispensers in both buildings.
-Hands should also be washed with soap and hot water frequently throughout the day.
+- Hands should be sanitised by everyone on entering or leaving the building, and also washed with soap and hot water frequently throughout the day.

-- When two people are working in the same workspace – whether in the workshop, warehouse or office, masks must be worn.
+- When two people are working in the same workspace, masks should be worn.

-- Single-use masks must be disposed of at the end of each day.
-Always wash or sanitise hands after removing mask.
+- Single-use masks should be disposed of at the end of each day.

 - Wipe the handles of shared tools after use, including wood saw and forklift.

-- Wash all mugs, crockery and cutlery in very hot soapy water after use.
+- Wash all mugs, crockery and cutlery in hot soapy water after use.